Codecademy/docs/content/java/concepts/output/terms/println/println.md

 ---
-Title: '.println()'
+Title: ".println()"
-Description: 'Prints its argument to the console followed by a new line.'
+Description: "Prints its argument to the console followed by a new line."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Output'
+  - "Output"
-  - 'Strings'
+  - "Strings"
-  - 'Print'
+  - "Print"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.println()`** method prints its argument to the console followed by a new line.
 It is probably the most common method of displaying output to the console.